ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

-1. The homebrew version installs a version that is full of bugs and you have add a switch to build the latest from head anyway. to reach for the mouse.
-This means being able to patch the code.
+1. The homebrew version installs a version that is full of bugs and you have add a switch to build the latest from head anyway.
-2. The way homebrew installs it is not aligned with most of the tooling built by others and then things don't work without fidgeting.
+2. The way homebrew installs it is not aligned with some of the tooling built by others and then things don't work without fidgeting.
-3. If I want to patch anything, the path is easy.
+3. If I do want to patch anything, the path is easier.

 ```
 git clone git@github.com:ilanpillemer/plan9port.git plan9